U.S. Disneyland workers say proposed July reopening may be too early

 A Disney spokeperson said Friday the company had put the safety of workers and guests "at the forefront of our planning."

-"We look forward to continued dialogue with our unions on the extensive health and safety protocols, following guidance from public health experts, which we plan to implement as we move toward our proposed, phased reopening," the spokesperson said.
+"We look forward to continued dialogue with our unions on the extensive health and safety protocols, following guidance from public health experts," the spokesperson said.

-The closure of Disney theme parks around the world cost the company an estimated $1 billion from January through March.
+The California Department of Public Health said theme parks would be able to welcome guests when the state reaches Stage 3 of its phased reopening plan.
+It is currently in Stage 2.

-Disney plans to reopen Walt Disney World in Florida on July 11 and has outlined extensive measures from requiring masks and temperature checks to suspending parades, fireworks displays and other activities that create crowds.
+The agency said it would release guidelines on how to minimize coronavirus spread at theme parks, but said there was no timetable yet for when the guidance would be issued.
+Disney plans to reopen Florida's Walt Disney World on July 11 with extensive measures ranging from requiring masks and temperature checks to suspending activities such as parades that create crowds.

 The Disneyland unions said the company had accommodated some concerns.
 But there were "numerous questions Disney has not answered, including any serious discussion of 'testing' - which has been the cornerstone of plans for other areas of the entertainment industry reopening," the unions said.